linuxenko/usprited/README.md

 npm install webpack -g
 ```

-Then clone repository and build it with running following commands inside:
+Then clone repository and build it by running following commands:

 ```
 npm install